About Medical Education

 Intiative, the medical school developed a comprehensive iPad-based curriculum.

-The School of Medicine is the first in the nation to employ a completely
+The School of Medicine is the first in the nation to offer a completely

 digital, interactive learning environment for entering students.

 - In addition, the School of Medicine is on the cutting edge of technology in its program to teach medical students to use hand-held ultrasound devices, which offer an effective, noninvasive way to examine a patient's body.
 The technology is being integrated into the medical school curriculum; students eventually will perform bedside ultrasounds for later review and consultation with supervising faculty members.